ixu42/web-express-challenge/README.md

 ## Features

 - **Browse Pokémon**: View a comprehensive list of Pokémon with pagination support.
+The list can also be shuffled.
-- **Search Functionality**: Quickly find a Pokémon by name and type
+- **Search Functionality**: Quickly find a Pokémon by name or type.
-- **Sorting Options**: Sort Pokémon by ascending ID, descending ID, alphabetical order (A-Z), or reverse alphabetical order (Z-A).
+- **Sorting Options**: Sort Pokémon by ascending ID, descending ID, alphabetical order (A-Z), reverse alphabetical order (Z-A), or number of likes or dislikes received from users.
 - **User Authentication**: Create an account or log in to save your favorite Pokémon.
 - **Favorites Management**: Like and dislike Pokémon.